giordebug/verbamanent/docs/source/formatting_your_dataset.md

               | ...
 ```

 The format above is taken from widely-used the [LJSpeech](https://keithito.com/LJ-Speech-Dataset/) dataset.
-You can also download and see the dataset. 🐸TTS already provides tooling for the LJSpeech. if you use the same format, you can start training your models right away.
+You can also download and see the dataset. 🐸tts already provides tooling for the LJSpeech. if you use the same format, you can start training your models right away.

 ## Dataset Quality

 Your dataset should have good coverage of the target language.
 It should cover the phonemic variety, exceptional sounds and syllables.
 This is extremely important for especially non-phonemic languages like English.

-For more info about dataset qualities and properties check our [post](https://github.com/giordebug/verbamanent/wiki/What-makes-a-good-TTS-dataset).
+For more info about dataset qualities and properties check our [post](https://github.com/giordebug/verbamanent/wiki/What-makes-a-good-tts-dataset).

-## Using Your Dataset in 🐸TTS
+## Using Your Dataset in 🐸tts

 After you collect and format your dataset, you need to check two things.
 Whether you need a `formatter` and a `text_cleaner`.
 The `formatter` loads the text file (created above) as a list and the `text_cleaner` performs a sequence of text normalization operations that converts the raw text into the spoken representation (e.g. converting numbers to text, acronyms, and symbols to the spoken format).

-If you use a different dataset format than the LJSpeech or the other public datasets that 🐸TTS supports, then you need to write your own `formatter`.
+If you use a different dataset format than the LJSpeech or the other public datasets that 🐸tts supports, then you need to write your own `formatter`.

 If your dataset is in a new language or it needs special normalization steps, then you need a new `text_cleaner`.